manticoresoftware/clt/README.md

 ```

 This command will seek the `block/my-block.recb` file within the directory relative to the `.rec` file where it's positioned.

+## Customization

+By default, we attempt to locate the `nano` or `vim` editors during the refine stage.
+To customize this, you can set the `CLT_EDITOR` environment variable to any editor of your choosing.
+For instance, to run with vscode, simply input `export CLT_EDITOR=vscode`, save it to your `.bashrc`, and everything will open in your preferred editor.

 ## Developers section